 It is important to understand that the lymphatic system is foundational to the immune system.
 It is essential for protecting us from illness and damaging, disease-provoking inflammation.
 Basically, the lymphatic system is the body’s cellular “waste removal system.”
 It is a network of lymph nodes and capillaries that carry away fluids from all tissues of the body, gathering the waste so it can ultimately be excreted out by our organs of elimination.
 With the assistance of the network of lymph capillaries and nodes, immune cells can travel around neutralizing pathogens, such as bacteria and mold, averting disease and infection.
 Keeping your lymphatic system functioning properly, directly contributes to overall health; a stronger lymphatic system means a more resilient and responsive immunity.

 What happens when the lymphatic system becomes overwhelmed with toxins?

-ANSWER BY NICOLE: It can become stagnant or impeded by loss of mobility, scar tissue, and especially when burdened with toxic debris.
+Your lymphatic system can become stagnant or impeded by loss of mobility, scar tissue, and especially when burdened with toxic debris.
 A stagnant or “clogged” lymph system can contribute to impaired immunity (and disease), fluid retention (edema), chronic pain (from the swelling and inflammation) and, from an aesthetic standpoint, even cellulite.
 A sluggish lymph system can impact or be an underlying factor in chronic sinusitis, puffy eyes, swollen ankles, arthritis, ear infections, colds and tonsil infections.

 Who would benefit most from lymphatic drainage most?

 And, just as important, it’s worth noting lymph drainage can be used for inflammatory conditions of all kinds—such as a sprained ankle, a knee recovering from joint replacement therapy, sinus congestion, or a swollen arm following radiation for cancer treatment.

 Can a lymphatic drainage massage help with the common cold?

-ANSWER BY NICOLE: Yes, a good lymphatic drainage massage can definitely help if you are coming down with a cold.
+Yes, a good lymphatic drainage massage can definitely help if you are coming down with a cold.
 The technique will rally the body’s defenses to flush out the offending microbes and drain the inflamed mucous membranes, thus opening airways and giving relief from congestion.

 Is it possible to do a self-lymphatic drainage massage?

-ANSWER BY NICOLE: Yes there are videos on YouTube you can readily find which will instruct you on how to do self lymphatic drainage massage.
+Yes there are videos on YouTube you can readily find which will instruct you on how to do self lymphatic drainage massage.
 It’s great to be proactive with self care.
 Another method of self care is dry skin brushing, for which there are also many online tutorials available.

-Here’s an easy way to explain it: you need to fix a leak before mopping up the flood it has caused.
+Here’s an easy way to explain it.
+You need to fix a leak before mopping up the flood it has caused.
 So using the rebounder is to be done by generating a gentle rhythmic bounce without letting the feet leave the mat.
-Otherwise you are increasing blood flow and adding to the load of fluid that lymph capillaries must subsequently carry away.
-But gentle movement is essential to support the lymphatics, as the system relies on joint movement and skin tone to maintain its proper pumping function.
+Otherwise you are increasing blood flow and adding to the load of fluid.
+Gentle movement is essential to support the lymphatics, as the system relies on joint movement and skin tone to maintain its proper pumping function.

-Of course eating a healing, anti-inflammatory clean diet rich in plenty of plant foods (especially fiber!) will also help detox the body via the bowels.
+Of course eating a healing, anti-inflammatory clean diet rich in plenty of plant foods will also help detox the body via the bowels.
 For what it is worth, it is important to have a bowel movement at least once a day, preferably twice.
 It’s also worth mentioning regular use of an infrared sauna is also a great way to enhance the body’s natural detoxification pathways.